 You are currently logged-out.
-You can log-in or create an account to see more talks, save favorites, and more.
+You can log-in or create an account to see more talks, save favorites, and more. more info

 Japan Talks

 Japan is an island country in East Asia.
-Located in the Pacific Ocean off the northeast coast of the Asian mainland, it is bordered on the west by the Sea of Japan and extends from the Sea of Okhotsk in the north to the East China Sea in the south.
-The Japanese archipelago consists of four major islands—Hokkaido, Honshu, Shikoku, and Kyushu—and thousands of smaller islands, covering 377,975 square kilometers (145,937 sq mi).
-Japan has a population of over 123 million as of 2025, making it the eleventh-most populous country.
-The capital of Japan and its largest city is Tokyo; the Greater Tokyo Area is the largest metropolitan area in the world, with more than 37 million inhabitants as of 2024.
-Japan is divided into 47 administrative prefectures and eight traditional regions.
-About three-quarters of the country's terrain is mountainous and heavily forested, concentrating its agriculture and highly urbanized population along its eastern coastal plains.
-The country sits on the Pacific Ring of Fire, making its islands prone to destructive earthquakes and tsunamis.
+Located in the Pacific Ocean off the northeast coast of the Asian mainland, it is bordered to the west by the Sea of Japan and extends from the Sea of Okhotsk in the north to the East China Sea in the south.
+The Japanese archipelago consists of four major islands alongside 14,121 smaller islands, covering 377,975 square kilometers (145,937 sq mi).
+Divided into 47 administrative prefectures and eight traditional regions, about 75% of the country's terrain is mountainous and heavily forested, concentrating its agriculture and highly urbanized population along its eastern coastal plains.
+With a population of over 123 million as of 2025, it is the 11th most populous country.
+The country's capital and largest city is Tokyo.

 The first known habitation of the archipelago dates to the Upper Paleolithic, with the beginning of the Japanese Paleolithic dating to c.
 36,000 BC.
-Between the fourth and sixth centuries, its kingdoms were united under an emperor in Nara, and later Heian-kyō.
-From the 12th century, actual power was held by military dictators (shōgun) and feudal lords (daimyō), and enforced by warrior nobility (samurai).
+Between the 4th and 6th centuries, its kingdoms were united under an emperor in Nara and later Heian-kyō.
+From the 12th century, actual power was held by military dictators known as shōgun and feudal lords called daimyō, enforced by warrior nobility named samurai.
 After rule by the Kamakura and Ashikaga shogunates and a century of warring states, Japan was unified in 1600 by the Tokugawa shogunate, which implemented an isolationist foreign policy.
-In 1853, a United States fleet forced Japan to open trade to the West, which led to the end of the shogunate and the restoration of imperial power in 1868.
-In the Meiji period, Japan pursued rapid industrialization and modernization, as well as militarism and overseas colonization.
-In 1937, Japan invaded China, and in 1941 attacked the United States and European colonial powers, entering World War II as an Axis power.
-After suffering defeat in the Pacific War and two atomic bombings, Japan surrendered in 1945 and came under Allied occupation.
-Afterwards, the country underwent rapid economic growth and became one of the five earliest major non-NATO allies of the United States.
-Since the collapse of the asset price bubble in the early 1990s, Japan has experienced a prolonged period of economic stagnation, commonly known as the Lost Decades.
+In 1853, an American fleet forced Japan to open trade to the West, which led to the end of the shogunate and the restoration of imperial power in 1868.

 From Japan on Wikipedia

-Showing 106 talks
+Showing 105 talks

 - Reset Search